kirisaki-vk/catppuccin-hyprland-dotfiles/README.md

 >❗**WARNING**❗: Doing so will overwrite your old config so always do a backup of your config directory before doing anything

 Catppuccin theme installation instaruction will come soon ...

+all screenshoots will be found at the [screenshot folder](screenshots/)